 Chile looks for way forward after rejecting new constitution

-Although the proposed charter was expected to be defeated in Sunday’s plebiscite, the almost 24-point win by the rejection camp was a shocking defeat for a document that was three years in the making and had been billed as a democratic effort to replace the constitution imposed by Gen. Augusto Pinochet 41 years ago.
+Although rejection had been expected in Sunday’s plebiscite, the almost 24-point margin was a shocking repudiation of a document that was three years in the making and had been promoted as a democratic effort to replace the constitution imposed by Gen. Augusto Pinochet 41 years ago.

+The constitution, written by a convention split equally between male and female delegates, characterized Chile as a plurinational state, would have established autonomous Indigenous territories and prioritized the environment and gender parity.

+The Chilean peso strengthened and stocks in the Santiago market soared Monday after rejection of a constitution that would have increased environmental regulations on businesses.

-Boric, who had lobbied hard for the new document, said the results made it evident the Chilean people “were not satisfied with the constitutional proposal that the convention presented to Chile.”
+Boric, who had lobbied hard for the new constitution, said the results made it evident the Chilean people “were not satisfied with the constitutional proposal.”

+The president said there would now likely be “adjustments to our governing team” as he seeks to find a path forward.

-Boric made it clear the process to amend it would not end with Sunday’s vote.
-He said it was necessary for leaders to “work with more determination, more dialogue, more respect” to reach a new proposed charter “that unites us as a country.”
+Boric made clear the process to amend it would not end with Sunday’s vote.
+He said it was necessary for leaders to “work with more determination, more dialogue, more respect” to reach a new proposal “that unites us as a country.”

+To that end, Boric met with the heads of both chambers of Congress Monday to start determining a path forward.

+After the sit-down with Boric, Sen. Álvaro Elizalde, the head of the Senate, said that he and his counterpart in the lower house, Raúl Soto, will call for meetings with the country’s political parties and social movements to start a dialogue that will launch a new constitutional process.

+The meetings will seek to “to move forward toward a new constitution that will unite all Chileans,” Elizalde said.
+“We hope to move quickly in this process, listening to the different views and proposals.”

-In Chile’s capital of Santiago, horns blared in celebration as groups of people gathered in numerous intersections to celebrate the results.
+In Chile’s capital of Santiago, horns blared in celebration Sunday night as people gathered in numerous intersections to celebrate the results.

-Even some who were in favor of the proposed document, put a positive spin on the defeat.
+Even some who were in favor of the proposed constitution put a positive spin on the defeat.

-“Although it’s true that I wanted it to be approved, this is a new opportunity to reform everything that people didn’t agree with,” Alain Olivares, 36, said.
+“Although it’s true that I wanted it to be approved, this is a new opportunity to reform everything that people didn’t agree with,” said Alain Olivares, 36.
 “We’re just going to have to wait longer to change the constitution.”

 Carlos Salinas, a spokesman for the Citizens’ House for Rejection, said the majority of Chileans saw rejection as “a path of hope.”

-Despite the expectations of defeat for the proposed charter, no analyst or pollster had predicted such a large margin for the rejection camp, showing how Chileans were not ready to support a charter that would have been one of the most progressive in the world and would have fundamentally changed the South American country.
+Despite polls that foresaw the defeat, no analyst had predicted such a large margin for rejection of what would have been one of the most progressive constitutions in the world and would have fundamentally changed the South American country.

-The constitution was the first in the world to be written by a convention split equally between male and female delegates, but critics said it was too long, lacked clarity and went too far in some of its measures, which included characterizing Chile as a plurinational state, establishing autonomous Indigenous territories, and prioritizing the environment and gender parity.

 “The constitution that was written now leans too far to one side and does not have the vision of all Chileans,” Roberto Briones, 41, said after voting in Chile’s capital of Santiago.
 “We all want a new constitution, but it needs to have a better structure.”